After this list, check out the season 2 rankings.

 Episode 3: Holly, Jolly.
 5 stars.
-The end of this episode is the best scene of the series, when the kids see Will’s body dragged from the river.
-They have no reason to think it’s a fake, and Mike’s reaction in particular — yelling at El and running home enraged — had me in tears.
-The use of Peter Gabriel’s cover for David Bowie’s “Heroes” over this tragedy is a rare piece of genius scoring.
+The last act of this episode is the best of the season, when the kids see Will’s body dragged from the river.
+They have no reason to think it’s a fake, and Mike’s reaction is powerful — yelling at El and running home enraged.
+Peter Gabriel’s cover for David Bowie’s “Heroes” is perfect scoring for this tragedy.
 The whole episode builds to this climax in one strong scene after another: the opening sequence of Barbara assaulted in the shadow realm; the dreadful scene in which El relives her killing two guards at Hawkins Lab, when she was dragged back to her cell for refusing to kill a cat; Joyce’s powerhouse scene, as she communicates with Will through the use of Christmas-tree lights, and he tells her to get the hell out of the house as a creature suddenly bursts out of the living room wall.

 Episode 1: The Vanishing of Will Byers.
 4 ½ stars.
 The opening D&D scene is my fourth favorite of the series (if you need to know my second and third, they would be the twin-climaxes of the finale, in which Mike’s promise to make El his girlfriend is thwarted as she sacrifices herself, while in the Upside Down Will is finally rescued and barely resuscitated).
 The boy’s 10-hour campaign is a perfect summation of my nerdy childhood and shows why the game was so fun in the early 80s.
-It establishes their amazing acting skills through great personas — Mike the group leader (and so of course the dungeon master) and the undeniable soul of Stranger Things; Lucas the pragmatic skeptic; Dustin ruled by his appetites and hilarious in every frame; and Will the sensitive kid who won’t be getting much screen time.
+It establishes their acting skills through great personas — Mike the group leader (and so of course the dungeon master) and the soul of Stranger Things; Lucas the pragmatic skeptic; the hilarious Dustin ruled by his appetites; and Will the sensitive kid who won’t be getting much screen time.
 The chemistry between these kids is incredible, and I fell in love with them right away.

 Episode 4: The Body.
 4 ½ stars.
 This is a chapter of slow-burns and stinging revelations, in which Hopper and Jonathan, along different paths, come to realize that Joyce isn’t crazy and that Will may still be alive.
 Hopper finds the fake body at the morgue, and Jonathan hooks up with Nancy, who has also seen the creature without a face in searching for Barbara.
 The kids also realize Will is alive (despite their tragic certainty at the end of episode 3), when El channels his voice over the radio.
 Three particular scenes stand out: (1) the boys dressing up El and Mike becoming increasingly smitten by her; (2) the gymnasium incident where El freezes Troy and makes him piss his pants; (3) Joyce ripping down her wallpaper and seeing her terrified son shouting to her in a flesh-encased portion of the wall.
 That last would be my fifth favorite scene of the series, and it gave me a goddamn nightmare.